lestrrat/go-libxml2/README.md

 Interface to libxml2, with DOM interface.

+# WARNING

+This repository has been moved to [github.com/lestrrat-go/libxml2](https://github.com/lestrrat-go/libxml2).
+This repository exists so that libraries pointing to this URL will keep functioning, but this repository will NOT be updated in the future.
+Please use the new import path.

 ## Why?

 I needed to write [go-xmlsec](https://github.com/lestrrat/go-xmlsec).
 This means we need to build trees using libxml2, and then muck with it in xmlsec: Two separate packages in Go means we cannot (safely) pass around `C.xmlFooPtr` objects (also, you pay a penalty for pointer types).
 This package carefully avoid references to `C.xmlFooPtr` types and uses uintptr to pass data around, so other libraries that needs to interact with libxml2 can safely interact with it.